matterhorn-chat/matterhorn/README.md

 https://github.com/matterhorn-chat/matterhorn/releases

-To fetch a release and run Matterhorn, you might run the following commands (where `VERSION` and `PLATFORM` match your setup):
+To fetch a release and run Matterhorn, run the following commands (where `VERSION` and `PLATFORM` match your setup):

     wget https://github.com/matterhorn-chat/matterhorn/releases/download/<VERSION>/matterhorn-<VERSION>-<PLATFORM>.tar.gz
     tar xf matterhorn-<VERSION>-<PLATFORM>.tar.gz
     cd matterhorn-<VERSION>-<PLATFORM>
     ./matterhorn

-When you run Matterhorn you'll be prompted for your server information.
+When you run Matterhorn you'll be prompted for your server information and credentials.
 At present `matterhorn` supports only username/password authentication.

 Note: Version `ABBCC.X.Y` matches Mattermost server version `A.BB.CC`.
 For example, if your Mattermost server version is `3.6.0` then you